sohaibaijaz9/currency-converter/README.md

 - Polly - for retry calling external API's
 - RestSharp - for calling external API's
 - Swagger - for API documentation
+- Semaphore Slim - for rate limiting external API's
 - xUnit - for Testing

 ## Start the project

 - Select the **IIS Express** named profile for the project.
-- Click on start project to run.
+- Click on start to run the project.

 ## Run the tests